100T.ai

 The escalating tech tensions between the US and China, centered on NVIDIA's advanced AI GPUs, are not just political headlines.
 They represent a fundamental shift in the global AI landscape that will affect every researcher, startup, and corporation aiming for the next breakthrough.

-To understand the impact, let's quickly recap1.
-US Export Controls: The US government has restricted the export of NVIDIA's most advanced AI chips (like the H100, H200, and new B100/200) to China.
+The US government has restricted the export of NVIDIA's most advanced AI chips (like the H100, H200, and new B100/200) to China.
 The goal is to limit China's access to the raw computational power needed for cutting-edge AI, especially for military applications.

-2. China's Response: In a tit-for-tat move, China has now instructed its major telecom carriers and state-owned enterprises to phase out the use of foreign chips (namely, NVIDIA's) by 2027.
+China's Response: In a tit-for-tat move, China has now instructed its major telecom carriers and state-owned enterprises to phase out the use of foreign chips (namely, NVIDIA's) by 2027.
 This is a direct push for self-reliance.

 The result?
 A deepening fissure in the global AI ecosystem, often called the "chip war" or "tech decoupling."

-Why This Matters for the 100T Parameter RaceYou might think this is a problem only for Chinese tech giants.
-But the implications are far broader and directly relevant to the pursuit of massive-scale AI.1.
-The Scramble for Compute Intensifies
+You might think this is a problem only for Chinese tech giants.
+But the implications are far broader and directly relevant to the pursuit of massive-scale AI.

 The path to 100T parameters is paved with GPUs.
 NVIDIA's H100 series is the current gold standard for training these behemoths.
 By walling off a significant portion of the global market (China), the available supply of these chips for the rest of the world is, in theory, less strained.
 However, it also means:

-Increased Competition for Resources: Chinese companies are now aggressively buying any available advanced chips they can, including older NVIDIA models, creating a competitive grey market.
+Chinese companies are now aggressively buying any available advanced chips they can, including older NVIDIA models, creating a competitive grey market.

 This is perhaps the most significant long-term effect.
 Before these restrictions, NVIDIA's CUDA software ecosystem was an almost unassailable moat.
-Now, Chinese companies like Huawei are being forced to innovate at an unprecedented pace.
+Now, Chinese companies like HUAWEI are being forced to innovate at an unprecedented pace.

-Huawei's Ascend AI chips (like the 910B) are now being described as the most viable alternative to NVIDIA in China.
+The Ascend AI chips (like the 910B) are now being described as the most viable alternative to NVIDIA in China.
 While they still lag in peak performance and software maturity, the national mandate to adopt them provides a massive catalyst for improvement.

 For researchers everywhere, the emergence of a true competitor is healthy.
-It pushes innovation in hardware and, crucially, in software frameworks that could eventually work across different hardware types, reducing the industry's reliance on a single vendor.
+It pushes innovation in hardware and crucially, in software frameworks that could eventually work across different hardware types, reducing the industry's reliance on a single vendor.

 Training a 100T parameter model isn't just about having the chips; it's about the software stack that orchestrates them.
 The reliance on NVIDIA's CUDA has been a bottleneck.
 The chip war is accelerating the development of open-source and hardware-agnostic software solutions, like OpenAI's Triton or efforts from PyTorch to be more flexible.